v-zhuravlev/zabbix-patches/README.md

 [ZBX-5470](https://support.zabbix.com/browse/ZBX-5470): Add templateid in "Template cannot be linked to another template" exception

+[ZBXNEXT-3496](https://support.zabbix.com/browse/ZBXNEXT-3496): Adds possibility to add own links into host context menu (and also automatically creates links to related graphs in trigger context menu)

 ### Zabbix 3.2

 [ZBXNEXT-543](https://support.zabbix.com/browse/ZBXNEXT-543): Adds an option to clear items and triggers while using hosts and templates window on template page.